About Dr. Kendall Perrine, ND

 In every one of those moments, I turned to natural medicine, and it worked.
 Prolotherapy rebuilt connective tissue my orthopedist said would require surgery.
 Homeopathy addressed the constitutional picture that made recovery so slow.
 Functional labs showed me what was actually happening with my hormones when standard panels came back “normal.”
 I learned my own medicine from the inside out, and that experience shapes every patient encounter I have.

-My own injuries, and repeated encounters with the limits of a system not built to ask deeper questions, continue to remind me why I chose this path.
+My own injuries, and repeated encounters with the limits of a medical system not built to ask deeper questions, continue to remind me why I chose this path and reinforces this choice.
 I am not against conventional medicine.
 I am for something more complete.
-A medicine that trusts the body’s own intelligence, that does not reach for a pharmaceutical or surgical solution before understanding why the problem exists in the first place, and that treats the person rather than the diagnosis.
+A medicine that trusts the body’s own intelligence, that does not reach for a pharmaceutical or surgical solution as first-line before understanding why the problem exists in the first place, and that treats the person rather than the diagnosis.

-When I am not in the clinic you will find me in the water, on a trail, traveling to learn from practitioners I admire, or deep in a book on some corner of natural medicine I have not fully explored yet.
-Curiosity is not optional in this work.
-The best physicians never stop being students.
+When I am not in the clinic you will find me in the ocean, on a trail, traveling to learn from practitioners I admire, or deep in a book on some corner of natural medicine I have not fully explored yet.
+I can’t help but continue to grow my knowledge, learn from the best and never stop being a student.

 I trained at Cal Poly San Luis Obispo, earning a Bachelor of Science in Kinesiology, and worked in outpatient physical therapy before pursuing my Doctorate in Naturopathic Medicine at Bastyr University.
 At Bastyr I trained in the same foundational sciences as any medical school alongside deep clinical work in homeopathy, botanical medicine, clinical nutrition, hydrotherapy, physical medicine, and minor surgery.
 After graduating I pursued advanced post-doctoral training in regenerative injection techniques, ozone medicine, aesthetics, and IV therapies, building a scope of practice that is rare for a single provider.